Age of majority: Explanation

-The term "age of majority" can be confused with the similar concept of the age of license, which also pertains to the threshold of adulthood but in a much broader and more abstract manner.
-As a legal term of art, "license" means "permission", which leads to implications of a legally enforceable right or privilege.
-Thus, an age of license is an age at which one has legal permission from a given government to participate in certain activities or rituals.
-The age of majority, on the other hand, is a legal recognition that one is gradually becoming an adult, not necessarily stating that one is legally allowed to partake in any or all activities specified for adults.
+The term age of majority can be confused with the similar concept of the age of license.
+As a legal term, license means permission, referring to a legally enforceable right or privilege.
+Thus, the age of license for a specific activity, e.g. the age of licence to drive a motorcar or a motorcycle of a given mechanical power, is the minimum age at which a person may be authorised for that activity.
+The age of majority, on the other hand, recognises that the person has become a legal adult in that jurisdiction.

-Many ages of license are correlated to the age of majority to recognize the transition to legal adulthood, but they are nonetheless legally distinct concepts.
+Many ages of license coincide with the age of majority to recognize the transition to legal adulthood, but they are nonetheless legally distinct concepts.
 One need not have attained the age of majority to have permission to exercise certain rights and responsibilities.
 Some ages of license may be higher, lower, or match the age of majority.

 For example, to purchase alcoholic beverages, the age of license is 21 in all U.S. states.
 Another example is the voting age, which prior to 1971 was 21 in the US, as was the age of majority in all or most states.
 After the voting age was lowered from 21 to 18, the age of majority was lowered to 18 in most states.
-In most US states, one may obtain a driver's license, consent to sexual activity, and gain full-time employment at age 16 even though the current age of majority is 18 in most states.
-In the Republic of Ireland the age of majority is 18, but one must be over 21 to stand for election to the Houses of the Oireachtas.
-Also, in Portugal the age of majority is 18, but one must be at least 25 years of age to run for public office and 35 to run for president.
+In most US states, one may obtain a driver's license, consent to sexual activity, and gain full-time employment at age 16 even though the age of majority is 18 in most states.
+In the Republic of Ireland the age of majority is 18, but one must be 21 or over to stand for election to the Houses of the Oireachtas.
+Also, in Portugal the age of majority is 18, and citizens who have reached that age are also eligible to run for Parliament, but they need to be 35 or over in order to run for president.

 A child who is legally emancipated by a court of competent jurisdiction automatically attains to their maturity upon the signing of the court order.
 Only emancipation confers the status of maturity before a person has actually reached the age of majority.
 In almost all places, minors who marry are automatically emancipated.
 Some places also do the same for minors who are in the armed forces or who have a certain degree or diploma.

 Minors who are emancipated may be able to choose where they live, sign contracts, and have control over their financial and medical decisions and generally make decisions free from parental control but are not exempt from age requirements set forth in law for other rights.
 For example, a minor can emancipate at 16 in the US (or younger depending on the state) but must still wait until 18 to vote or buy a firearm, and 21 to buy alcohol or tobacco.